About the company

 Where you have consented to receive bulletins or other ‘non-transactional’ materials from us we will keep your data until you object, withdraw your consent or request the erasure of your data.

 Frontier have infrastructure and staff located in the UK, France, Germany, Spain, Ireland and Belgium.
 Cross border working allows us to offer highly experienced teams to meet your needs.
-In the event that the UK has left the EU without a deal, elements of this approach may be classed as international transfers under the GDPR.
-Where necessary we will ensure that appropriate safeguards are applied, in the form of standard contractual clauses, to ensure that your rights and protections continue to be maintained.
+During the transition period, EU law will continue to apply and EU-UK data flows remain unaffected, however, elements of our approach will be classed as international transfers, under the GDPR, from the 1st January 2021.
+In the event that the UK has not secured a trade deal or adequacy agreement by the 31st December 2020 we will ensure that appropriate safeguards are applied e.g. standard contractual clauses to ensure that your rights and protections continue to be maintained.

 The GDPR is designed to put you in control of your data.
 It gives you several rights which, in most circumstances outweigh the rights of other parties e.g. Frontier.
 Exceptions might be where we have a legal obligation to process your data, or a competing legitimate interest which, after careful consideration, outweighs your interests or your fundamental rights and freedoms.
 You therefore have the qualified right to:

 - Request access to your data - including confirmation as to whether we are processing any personal data relating to you - and, if so, receive a copy of that data.

 - Request rectification of any inaccuracies in data relating to you, including supplementing the data where the record is incomplete.